Ontario Health Sector: 2019 updated assessment of Ontario health spending

 [15] The FAO’s spending projection also does not include the potential financial impact of the proposed Bill 74, The People’s Health Care Act, 2019 and the Province’s announcement on February 26, 2019 regarding changes to the health care system, including the creation of Ontario Health and Ontario Health Teams.

 [16] The Province recorded a provisional expense of $713 million in 2017-18 in anticipation of the arbitration decision.
-Based on the FAO’s review of the arbitration decision, the provisional expense will be partially reversed in 2018-19.
+Based on the FAO’s review of the arbitration decision, the provisional expense will be partially in 2018-19.
 See chapter 4 for details.

 [17] The Province added 1,200 hospital beds in 2017-18.